Suraj-Kalwaghe/VedasGPT/README.md

 ```

 ### **2️⃣ Load the Jupyter Notebook**
-Run `ENPM703_FinalProj.ipynb` to see training and evaluation steps.
+Run `VedasGPT.ipynb` to see training and evaluation steps.

 ### **3️⃣ Inference Example**
 ```python